blinksocks/blinksocks/docs/architecture/README.md

 ## Pipe

-Pipe is a duplex fancility for dealing with data streaming.
+Pipe is a duplex facility for dealing with data streaming.
 A pipe is created once a connection was open.

 Pipe puts all middlewares in cascade(both upstream and downstream), feeds